Improve Your Communication and Conflict Resolution Skills —

 Together, you and your partner will analyze both the good and bad parts of your relationship while the counselor or therapist helps you understand the sources of your conflicts and work towards resolving them.

 Talking about your problems with a couples counselor is rarely easy.
 Sessions may pass in silence as you and your partner seethe over perceived wrongs.
 You may bring your fights with you, yelling and arguing during sessions.
 But this is all part of the healing process.

 Your counselor is not there to take sides in these disputes but to act as a mediator or referee and help you cope with the emotions and turmoil.

 Couples counseling is often short term.
 You may need only a few sessions to help you weather a crisis—you may find your relationship improving after just a few weeks.

 On the other hand, you may need couples counseling for several months, particularly if your relationship has greatly deteriorated.
 And, while not necessarily common, it is possible you’ll discover that your differences are truly irreconcilable and that it’s best to end your relationship and go your separate ways.

 What If Your Partner Refuses to Attend Marriage Counseling Sessions?

 While it may be more challenging to resolve relationship issues when you are the only one willing to go to therapy, this should not stop you from going by yourself.
 At a minimum, individual relationship counseling can help you learn more about your reactions and behavior in the relationship to make sure the same patterns don’t cause repeated problems in the future.

 Relationship counseling can help you learn the skills and tools necessary to improve any relationship, including how to communicate openly, rationally discuss differences, and mutually solve problems.

-Please don’t hesitate to contact me at (650) 947-4044, or by e-mail at firstname.lastname@example.org, with any questions you have or to schedule a free consultation.
-I look forward to speaking with you and helping however I may!
+Please don’t hesitate to contact me at (650) 947-4044 or by e-mail at firstname.lastname@example.org with any questions you have or to schedule a free consultation.
+I look forward to speaking with you and helping however I can!